alinnman/celestial-navigation/maths/sphere-proof.md

 [fundamental axioms](axioms.md)
 you need to consider before engaging with the proofs.

-1000 years ago, this could have earned a "PhD" or similar in the academic world.
+*1000 years ago, this could have earned a "PhD" or similar in the academic world.*
-Today, this is very basic science, but presented here as counterarguments against pseudoscience that advocates a Flat Earth.
+*Today, this is very basic science,*
+*but presented here as counterarguments against pseudoscience that advocates a* *non-spherical Earth.*

 ### Roadmap for falsification